 It’s not easy adventuring through the Medieval woods of far off Saint Charlesland with two ten-year-old boys in tow.
 Especially when the very first thing you see are…

-The sword merchant had a collection large enough to arm every child at the fest, plus several of grown-ups.
+The sword merchant we met had a collection large enough to arm every child at the fest, plus several of grown-ups.
 He had wooden daggers, full-sized katana and a few Thor worthy hammers.

 I convinced Mitch the plain sword was better because he could paint it later and wrap it in duct tape.
 The boys settled on $12 swords, which were about in the middle of the price range.